Middeaslam/Netflix-gpt/README.md

 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect to Login page from "/browse" page and vice versa
 - Unsubscribed to the onAuthStateChanged callback function
+- Add hardcoded values to the constants file
+- Registered for TMDB API & Create an APP and get access token
+- Get data from TMDB now playing movies list API

 # Features